Kerala United Theological Seminary

 Kerala United Theological Seminary (KUTS) is run by the Church of South India with an ecumenical outlook.
 It was founded in 1943, and is affiliated to the Senate of Serampore College (University), West Bengal.
 KUTS is located in Kannammoola in Thiruvananthapuram, Kerala.
-Now the seminary is run by six Dioceses in Kerala - South Kerala, Central Kerala, East Kerala, Kochin, Kollam-Kottarakkara and Malabar Diocese.
+Now the seminary is run by six Dioceses in Kerala – Madhiya Kerala Diocese, East Kerala Diocese, Cochin Diocese, South Kerala Diocese, Kollam-Kottarakkara Diocese and Malabar Diocese.

 Courses offered

 KUTS offers the degrees in following courses through the Senate of Serampore College.